Although they may seem minor to other people, these “little” things can be BIG things for highly sensitive people.

 It is vital for HSPs to unplug from the news and social media — and often — in order to maintain a balanced mental homeostasis.

-8. Not having solid boundaries in place, both personal ones and with others.
+8. Not having solid boundaries in place

 Because HSPs are so sensitive to the needs of other people, we sometimes ignore our own needs in an effort to make sure others are cared for.
-But consistently ignoring what you need can take an emotional toll on you and become increasingly overwhelming.
+But consistently ignoring what you need can take an emotional toll on you and become increasingly stressful.

 For this reason, it is important for HSPs to establish boundaries and to enforce these boundaries.
 But establishing boundaries as a highly sensitive person (especially if you’ve never had boundaries) can be difficult.